How to use len() in Python

 print(f"Playlist contains {len(my_playlist)} songs")--OUTPUT--Playlist contains 3 songs

-• In the Playlist class, the __len__() method is defined to return the length of its internal songs list.
+• In the Playlist example, the __len__() method simply returns the length of the internal songs list.

-• When you call len(my_playlist), Python automatically invokes the my_playlist.__len__() method behind the scenes.
+• When Python sees len(my_playlist), it automatically calls the my_playlist.__len__() method behind the scenes.

-• This allows your custom objects to behave more like Python's standard data types, creating more consistent code.
+• This practice makes your custom objects feel more like native Python data structures.

 Using len() in list comprehensions and conditionals